vcz-fr/blog/_posts/2017-07-18-engineering-newcomer.md

 _In three months, I will be a web engineer…_

 After decades of computer science advances, there still have hurdles to overcome to make the field move forward.
-The future for engineers of all domains has never been so bright but it would be unadvisable to fret; it is not always what one might expect.
+The future for engineers of all domains has never been so bright but it would be inadvisable to fret; it is not always what one might expect.

 <!-- READ MORE -->

 The web is a recent newcomer in the history of programming.
 So much that the state of the art evolves quickly and in a breaking fashion.
 Unfortunately, this means most applications are and will never be compliant with the latest trends.
-Then comes the lack of performance and quality… you know the story.
+Then comes the lack of performance and quality... you know the story.

 A key issue today is legacy systems.
 Legacy is everywhere.
 It is unlikely to work for a big company that has an application with no legacy, monolith or spaghetti code.
 This means an engineer might end up improving or increasing legacy code.

 Is legacy a bad thing?
 Not always.
 When it is under control and well documented, you can get around it.
-Sometimes, there is a need for a hack to avoid an edge case or to release a prodct faster.
+Sometimes, there is a need for a hack to avoid an edge case or to release a product faster.
 That said, keeping things under control is not an easy task and as with any debt, it must be repaid sooner or later.

 ## Did I really sign up for this?